foundriesio/docs/source/user-guide/account-management/team-based-access.rst

 A Factory has two teams in place and one device group, ``test-lab-devices``.

-Members of the "read-only-users" team have read-only access to all factory resources with one exception - device groups and devices.
+Members of the "read-only-users" team have read-only access to all factory resources with one exception—device groups and devices.
 They can see only the ``test-lab-devices`` group and devices included into it.

 .. figure:: /_static/userguide/account-management/team-with-group-and-read-access.png
    :align: center